Cocoom/Cocoom.github.io/docs/guide/msteams-app/publish.md

 Within the Microsoft teams application, Cocoom allows you to access the publication in several places :

-- on the view of a thread in a team tab
+- on the view of a channel in a team tab
 - in the personal app: my knowledge base and my activity

 Select ✏️ **Writing** = Publication